livercake/chauchavault/README.md

-LiteVault
+ChauchaVault
 --------
 Official Site: https://www.litevault.net

-LiteVault was designed to give Litecoin a site like Blockchain.info, meaning a trustless wallet with client-side transaction signing, private key storage etc.
+ChauchaVault was designed to give Chaucha a site like Blockchain.info, meaning a trustless wallet with client-side transaction signing, private key storage etc.

 The initial version was developed in whole by Someguy123, as well as certain further updates.

+On December 17, 2017 LiteVault was forked into ChauchaVault by p0ns for use with Chaucha.cl

 ## Donations

-Please be aware that LiteVault does not sell anything, we don't run ads, we run PURELY from donations.
+Please be aware that ChauchaVault does not sell anything, we don't run ads, we run PURELY from donations.
 Please donate if you find the service, or the source code useful.

+Donations to ChauchaVault:
+CHA: cfghBTap2DAGG7x8YwtdU9dRXmDL8aqd9x

+Donations to LiteVault:
 BTC: 17PPTHmS8N34KYKdDc4Gn1psabteGS8EE3
 LTC: LNWEjx3DKSAWKX5fkWfCwa2tWSQeo7ZmnR

-## Licence
+## License

-IMPORTANT: Litevault is **not under an open licence**.
+IMPORTANT: Litevault is **not under an open license**.
 The source code is available to allow public contribution, security analysis, and for educational purposes, but **DOES NOT allow you to run your own version of Litevault** without permission from Someguy123.

 You are allowed to: